gatsbyjs/gatsby/docs/blog/2019-01-01-publish-multiple-gatsby-sites/index.md

 We’ll avoid code duplication by abstracting the parts of the layout that won’t need to change based on the page, like the use of the Header component.
 We’ll keep each package’s individual logic, like the `graphql` query.

 In `packages/shared-ui`, create a new directory called `layouts/PrimaryLayouts`.
 Create an `index.js` file and move over the contents of the `src/layouts/index.js` file here.
 Once that’s done get rid of the `graphql` query.
-Move over the css file so the imports don’t break.
+Move over the CSS file so the imports don’t break.

 Back in the `src/layouts` file we can get rid of everything and replace it with this: